This is a true story from the Japanese Embassy in US!!!

-Origins: The first thing an astute follower of politics might notice about this humorous anecdote is it would have been rather unusual for Yoshiro Mori to be making a trip to Washington, D.C., to meet with Barack Obama, since Mori’s term as prime minister of Japan ended in April 2001, nearly eight years before Obama became President of the United States.
+The first thing an astute follower of politics might notice about this humorous anecdote is it would have been rather unusual for Yoshiro Mori to have made a trip to Washington, D.C., to meet with Barack Obama, since Mori's term as prime minister of Japan ended in April 2001, nearly eight years before Obama became President of the United States.
 That's a clue this item is yet another piece of recycled political humor, one which originally circulated back in mid-2000, during President Bill Clinton's final year in office:

 Before the recent G8 summit in Okinawa, Prime Minister Yoshiro Mori was coached in a bit of English.
 Upon meeting Clinton, he was to say "How are you?"
 The response was supposed to be "I'm fine, thank you.
 And you?"
 Mori was to answer, "Me too."

 When they actually met, Mori made a small slip-up and said, "Who are you?"